abaskin/ESPConfig/README.md

 # ESP Configuration Library

-This is a library for managing configuration settings with support for saving to EEPROM or the file system (LittleFS, SPIFFS, SD) as JSON.
-On the ESP8266 the ESP_EEPROM library (jwrw/ESP_EEPROM) is used to access the EEPROM.
-On the ESP32 the Preferences library is used.
+This is a library for managing configuration settings with support for saving to EEPROM or the file system (LittleFS, SPIFFS, SD).
+Configuration information is stored in the filesystem is stored as JSON and in EEPROM as MessagePack.

 ## Using the library